 What change do they experience?

 The typical mission statement tells us all about the products and services provided by the organization.
 Its essence is about the agency and not the customer; “Here are the products we sell” is the key message.
-What the mission should be doing is saying what difference the customers experience in their lives.
-What’s changed in that person as a result of the interaction?
+What the mission should be doing is saying what change the customers experience in their lives.
+What’s changed in that person because of the interaction?
 What transformation occurs?

 Whether it is health restored for a cancer patient or well-adjusted home lives for a family-service agency, the difference is what the customer will experience and should always have a texture of a final destination.
 The difference for the customer frequently describes why the organization exists, its reasons for being in business in the first place.

-You should always craft the difference in the context of the customer, not the organization.
-What is different for the customer is the question, not what products you will deliver.
+You should always construct the change in the context of the customer, not the organization.
+What is changed in the life of the customer is the question, not what products you will deliver.
 At the mission level, the difference is global and it is uncommon to see more than one.
 Later on in the process, you articulate more detailed customer differences to form lines of business, which are the agency’s products, services, and programs.

 Life at its fullest is an example of a customer difference for a person affected with Multiple Sclerosis.
 A performing arts center could easily consider an enriched life as a viable customer difference.
 After all, the customer isn’t going to the theatre to just see a play or hear a symphony.
 The performance itself is actually a means to an end.